 Fifth Will – Submit to Government

 In a democratic society we have an inherent mistrust of authority.
 We have a permissive philosophy that looks for “freedom” in society.
 In church many look for “freedom” in the pages of scripture.
 We want freedom from authority and we thirst for control to prevent “unjust events” in our lives.
 The early Christians had an unjust government called the Roman Empire.
 Yet, God commanded the early Christians to be obedient – to submit.
-They were to pay their taxes (Matt.
-22:17-22).
+They were to pay their taxes (Matthew 22:17-22).
 Christians were persecuted and killed.
 Yet, in 1 Peter 2:13-15 the Holy Spirit tells us to submit to all forms of government – every form of human institution.
 This is the will of God for you – your submission.
 Why?
-Because He establishes governments (Rom 13:1).
+Because He establishes governments (Romans 13:1).

 By now you may be asking, “But how do I know God’s will about personal decisions in my life?”
 Well, that is the next section – the unknown.